 Laura looked beautiful as she was escorted by her dad to the ceremony in the magnificent Drawing Room.
 This wonderful room is a photographer’s dream – beautifully lit, with plenty of natural light streaming through the windows.
 The size of the room allows easy movement for shooting from different angles, helping to keep the photos varied and interesting.

-After a thoroughly enjoyable ceremony, the newly-weds enjoyed a glass of champagne and congratulations from family and friends.
-Capturing people’s emotions and reactions is key at this point – moving around to capture the moment, anticipating what people will do next is a lot of fun and a very satisfying part of what I do.
+After a thoroughly enjoyable ceremony, the newlyweds enjoyed a glass of champagne and congratulations from family and friends.
+Capturing people’s emotions and reactions are key at this point – moving around to capture the moment, anticipating what people will do next is a lot of fun and a very satisfying part of what I do.

 By now the sun was beating down and it felt like a decent summer’s day!
 Not bad for what started out a cold October morning.
 The grounds of Crieff Hydro were fantastic for the newly-wed shots, with lots of beautiful backdrops and greenery.
 Laura and Iain had met me a few weeks before their wedding day for a pre-wedding photo shoot.
 This helped to ensure they were totally relaxed in front of the camera, which really helped us capture some stunning shots on their wedding day.

 Being Edinburgh born and bred I was impressed at the old Lothian Buses (Edinburgh’s main bus operator) double-decker bus that Laura’s dad had brought along for the photo shoot.
 Laura’s dad works for the Lothian Buses, so this was a really nice touch and great for a few photos!